 On the Table

 I’ve been thinking a lot about DoaM games lately and Nate’s review of City of Remnants, one of my favorite examples of the genre over the past couple of years, spurred me into thinking about how the genre has grown.
 Particularly in the last ten years or so, and particularly in light of hybridization.
 I don’t think any other genre has benefitted more from hybridization with Eurogame concepts than the DoaM games.
-Article is at NHS, of course.
+Article is here:

 Z-Man was kind enough to send a copy of Terra Mystica, so I plunked around with it by myself last night.
 AT dogmatists will despise it.
 I’m not sure what to make of it yet.
 The design is really interesting and surprisingly complex.
 It’s definitely a hardcore Eurogame, almost like an ultra advanced version of Kingdom Builder.
 I like the mechanics and there’s LOTS to dig into to (literally, since you have to have shovels to terraform), but the theme is very shaky.
 Don’t be fooled into thinking it’s a more complex Small World, because it isn’t.
 There’s not really any conflict other than competition for space, a couple of cult tracks that are really races, and some limited advantages.
 It does that Eclipse thing where all the bookkeeping is handled by your player card, which is kind of nice.
 Definitely one to explore for a while, not sure if it will ultimately be any fun though.
 The deciding factor may be if it plays in under two hours or if it bogs down in AP.

 Finally got the Blood Bowl expansion, yay football vampires.
 Also picked up the new Star Wars LCG set, which is very cool.
 Totally love that game now.
 The Hoth stuff is pretty cool, you can in fact stage a Tauntaun versus Star Destroyer battle.